discourse/discourse/docs/INSTALL-cloud.md

 - For proper email deliverability, you must set correct SPF and DKIM records in your DNS.
 See your email provider instructions for specifics.

-If you need to change or fix your email settings, you must edit the `app.yml` file again and re-bootstrap, otherwise your changes will not take effect.
+If you need to change or fix your email settings after bootstrapping, you must edit the `app.yml` file again and `./launcher rebuild app`, otherwise your changes will not take effect.

 # Bootstrap Discourse